 The first is the idea that your side is the persecuted underdog, the scrappy band of dissidents bravely taking a stand against oppressive forces stronger than itself.
 Every group uses this paradigm to represent itself – from liberals fighting against the exploitation of corporate overlords, to conservatives fighting against the heavy hand of the state; from Christians fighting against the replacement of prayer in public schools with secular curricula, to secularists fighting against the use of religious justifications to deny sexual and reproductive rights.
 And mind you, a lot of the people making these claims really are the victims of various forms of mistreatment.
 Some of them really are persecuted underdogs.
 In fact, it’s even possible to have two opposing groups both feel like they’re being marginalized, and both be right at the same time, just in different ways.
 (As Ezra Klein notes, for instance, a fairly consistent rule of thumb is that the allocation of America’s political power tends to run a decade behind its demographics (i.e. it tends to skew older, whiter, more conservative, and more Christian than average), while cultural power – the messaging in academia and popular media and so on – tends to run a decade ahead of demographics (i.e. it tends to skew more toward younger, more diverse, more liberal, and more secular sensibilities).
 So both sides feel like they’re on the defensive, because they’re focusing on the areas where they actually are on the defensive – conservatives in terms of popular culture, and liberals in terms of political power.
 As Klein writes, “the Left feels a cultural and demographic power that it can only occasionally translate into political power, and the Right wields political power but feels increasingly dismissed and offended culturally.”)
-But regardless of who actually is the underdog in any given situation, every group identifies as such (or claims to be acting on behalf of those who are).
+But regardless of who actually is the underdog in any given situation, every group identifies as such.
 And they try their best to ensure that they’re widely perceived as such, for reasons that aren’t hard to understand.
 After all, when you’re part of an unjustly oppressed group, it gives you the moral high ground.
 When you’re being persecuted for your ideas or your identity in a way that’s clearly undeserved, it no longer matters as much what your ideas or your identity actually are – it’s self-evident that you’re the good guy and your oppressor is the bad guy.

 The thing is, though, more and more people are starting to realize this (if only subconsciously), and the result is that we now have this strange culture in which there’s a kind of competition for victimization.
 As McWhorter puts it, people are coming “to treat victimhood not as a problem to be solved but as an identity to be nurtured.”
 Adopting the role of the persecuted underdog has become the go-to tactic for ideological groups; and consequently, every debate quickly devolves into what Alexander calls a “bravery debate”: